georgecctang/nyc_yellow_cab_data_engineering_project/README.md

 	 - Perform quality check
 	 - Load processed data tables to S3
 **The database needed to be accessed by 100+ people**
 For this particular application, only the data engineering team would need to process the data with EMR.
-The final analytics dataset for analysis will be stored in the project bucket for download.
-Access by multiple people should not be a problem.
+The final analytics dataset for analysis will be stored in the project S3 bucket for access.
+S3 is by design suitable for frequent access by multiple users.
+If it happens that the data will be accessed by users from multiple regions, one option for reducing latency is to replicate the data to a bucket in another region.
+It can be automated with S3's cross region replication (CRR) feature.